Oscillatory shear flows of dense suspensions at imposed pressure: Rheology and micro-structure: Results and Discussions

-In Fig.~\ref{fgr:time-series} we show some examples of time series of the rescaled stress $\sigma/|\eta^{*}|\dot\gamma_0$ compared with the rescaled shear-rate $\dot\gamma/\dot\gamma_0$ and the strain $\gamma/\gamma_0$ at $J'\simeq 3\cdot 10^{-3}$ for suspensions composed of (a)~frictional or (b)~frictionless particles at three different strain magnitudes.
-The black lines in the sub-figures are all analytical predictions of how the stress will response if the suspensions could described by its corresponding steady-shear rheology at each given time (\emph{i.e.}~corresponding to an instantaneous relaxations of the microstructure and stresses upon changes in shear-rate) with parameters taken from our previous publications of the same system\cite{Dong2020,Dong2020-1}.
-In these predictions we have account for that $\phi$ varies with a varying $\dot \gamma$ at constant pressure or equivalent an instantaneous $J$.
-The average packing fractions of the dense suspensions at oscillatory shear flows are generally found to increase as $\gamma_0$ decreases (see SI).
-For the specific cases in Fig.~\ref{fgr:time-series} we find the couples $[\gamma_0, \phi]$: $[10,0.764]$, $[0.33,0.800]$, and $[0.0033, 0.835]$ in (a) and $[10,0.817]$, $[0.33,0.823]$, and $[0.0033, 0.839]$ in (b).
-For $\gamma_0=10$ the stress curves, both for the frictional and frictionless case, follow our analytic prediction with an excellent agreement (see Fig.~\ref{fgr:time-series}), illustrating that at large strain rates the oscillatory rheology can be indeed inferred from the steady shear one (\emph{i.e.}~respecting the Cox-Merz rule).
-Although the stress response seems to be non-linear (\emph{i.e.}~not being a simple linear combination of the strain and strain-rate curves) it follows our analytical prediction perfectly and the non-linearities are, hence, caused by the varying packing fraction in our pressure controlled set-up (see SI for the corresponding time-series in $\phi$).
-It should be further noted that our steady-state predictions only include viscous responses (or equivalent loss moduli) in the description of the stresses, hence an agreement with analytic predictions implies a pure (linear) viscous response.
-As $\gamma_0$ decreases the stress curves, in both cases (frictional and frictionless), start to deviate from the analytical predictions, implying a viscoelastic response.
 An alternative way to represent and illustrate the viscoelastic response is by Lissajous curves.
-In Fig.~\ref{fgr:Lissajous} and \ref{fgr:Lissajous-nf} we show Lissajous curves for suspensions composed of frictional or frictionless particles respectively at various strain magnitudes as indicated in the legend.
+In Fig.~\ref{fgr:Lissajous} and \ref{fgr:Lissajous-nf}, we show Lissajous curves for suspensions composed of frictional or frictionless particles respectively at various strain magnitudes as indicated by the legend.
 The Lissajous curves show the rescaled shear stresses as functions of (a)~shear-rate $\dot\gamma/\dot\gamma_0$ and (b)~strain $\gamma/\gamma_0$.
-The directions of the curves are indicated by the arrows.
-As before, the black dashed lines are analytical predictions assuming that the stress responses are linear, viscous, instantaneous, and described by its corresponding steady-shear rheology.
+The arrows indicate the directions of the curves.
+As before, the black dashed lines are analytical predictions assuming that the stress responses are linear, viscous, instantaneous, and described by their corresponding steady-shear rheology.
 Comparing Fig.~\ref{fgr:Lissajous} with \ref{fgr:Lissajous-nf}, we do not see much difference in the Lissajous curves between frictional and frictionless suspensions at the same $\gamma_0$.
-In both cases, the Lissajous curves with $\gamma_0=10$ are in good agreement with the analytical predictions, indicating that at large strain magnitudes the behaviors of the suspensions still follow a steady-shear rheology and hence respect the Cox-Merz rule even at pressure imposed conditions.
-As $\gamma_0$ decreases, the Lissajous curves deviate from the steady-shear predictions and have shapes of twisted ellipses, which an indication of a viscoelastic and/or non-linear response.
-In general it is hard to interpret non-linearities and viscoelasticity from just looking at the stress curves for pressure imposed rheometers, as the one need also to have information about how packing fractions varies and their consequences for both the viscous and elastic response.
-In the following we will try to circumvent this difficulty by looking at the complex, real, and imaginary viscosities and our generalisation of a complex macroscopic friction coefficient.
+In both cases, the Lissajous curves with $\gamma_0=10$ are in good agreement with the analytical predictions, indicating that the behaviours of the suspensions still follow steady-shear rheology at large strain magnitudes and hence respect the Cox-Merz rule even at pressure imposed conditions.
+As $\gamma_0$ decreases, the Lissajous curves deviate from the steady-shear predictions.
+At $\gamma_0 < 0.1$, which is usually associated with the SAOS-regime, one would expect to see ellipses in the Lissajous curve, being a indicator of linear viscoelastic response.
+In the cases here, however, we observe twisted ellipses.
+It is hard to say if such a shape is evidence of a non-linear response or a result of a varying packing fraction (still with linear viscoelasticity). or a result from a varying packing fraction (still with linear viscoelasticity). \\